Quasi-compact group schemes, Hopf sheaves, and their representations: Affine extensions and Hopf sheaves

 \subsection{Affine extensions of abelian varieties and Hopf sheaves}

-\ To finish our considerations on this topic, we define --- given an abelian variety $A$ --- the concept of Hopf sheaf on $A$ and show the category of Hopf sheaves and its morphisms is anti--equivalent with the category of affine extensions of $A$.
+\ To finish our considerations on this topic, we define --- given an abelian variety $A$ --- the concept of Hopf sheaf on $A$ and show the category of commutative Hopf sheaves and its morphisms is op--equivalent with the category $\GmoraffA$ of affine morphisms of group schemes (see Definition \ref{defn:Gmor}).